AudioKit/Controls/README.md

 * Control - draggable control that can affect one value by planar motion, either horizontally, vertically, or both.
 * Two Parameter Control - draggable control that can affect two indepent paramters.

+## Sponsorship

+[Sponsor me on Github](https://github.com/sponsors/aure) and I'll create a control for you.